Creamed Honey from Shelley, Idaho

 Honey is very nutrient-rich and includes many vitamins and minerals.
 These include vitamin C, B6, thiamin, niacin, riboflavin, calcium, and copper.
 It also has iron, potassium, magnesium, manganese, sodium, and phosphorus, adding a nutrient boost to your recipes.

-The natural sugar made up mostly of fructose and glucose, provides a high level of carbohydrates.
-Honey also contains amino acids and enzymes.
-Honey may not be a good natural sweetener for you if you have diabetes, check with your healthcare professional.
+Honey is a natural sugar made mostly of fructose and glucose, providing a high level of carbohydrates.
+It also contains amino acids and enzymes.
+Honey may not be a good natural sweetener if you have diabetes; check with your healthcare professional.
 In any situation, you should consume honey in moderation, just like most foods.

 14. Natural Cough Syrup

 Combining honey with lemon juice or herbal teas creates a natural and soothing cough syrup.
-This homemade remedy can provide relief from coughs and sore throats without the artificial additives found in regular cough syrups.
+This homemade remedy can relieve coughs and sore throats without the artificial additives in regular cough syrups.
 10 Healthy Foods Under $1

 15. Promotes Better Sleep